-Information security analysts work with various members of an organization and must be able to communicate security measures and threats to a wide variety of technical and non-technical backgrounds.
+Information security analysts work with various members of an organization.
+They must be able to communicate security measures and threats to people from a wide variety of technical and non-technical backgrounds.

 Below is a list of information security analyst skills for resumes, cover letters, job applications, and interviews.
-Included is a detailed list of the five most important information security analyst skills, as well as a longer list of even more related skills.
+Included is a detailed list of five of the most valuable information security analyst skills, as well as a longer list of even more related skills.

 Information security analysts must have strong analytical skills.
 They have to be able to study computer systems, assess any potential risks, and consider possible solutions.

-Information security analysts must educate users, explaining to them the importance of cybersecurity, and how to protect their data.
+Information security analysts must educate users, explaining to them the importance of cybersecurity, and how they should protect their data.
 They have to communicate this information in a clear and engaging way.
 Therefore, information security analysts need strong oral and written communication skills.

 Creativity is critical for information security analysts.
-They must be able to anticipate cyber attacks, always thinking one step ahead of a cyber threat.
-This kind of forward thinking takes creativity.
+They must be able to anticipate cyberattacks, always thinking one step ahead of a cyber threat.
+This kind of forward-thinking requires a creative approach.

 Many threats to cybersecurity are hard to detect.
 Information security analysts have to be focused on the details of a security system, noting any minor changes, and foreseeing any potential problems, however small.

-- Communicate Up, Down, and Across All Levels of the Organization and Technical Backgrounds
+- Communicating Up, Down, and Across All Levels of the Organization

-- Create, Modify, and Update Intrusion Detection Systems (IDS)
+- Creating, Modifying, and Updating Intrusion Detection Systems (IDS)

-- Create, Modify, and Update Security Information Event Management (SIEM) Tools
+- Creating, Modifying, and Updating Security Information Event Management (SIEM)

 - Detail Oriented